elunna/nerfhack-changelog/README.md

 * Wands of secret door detection can be broken to detect traps.
 * Wand explosions discharge their effects in an explosion (SLASH'EM).
 * Monsters zapping cursed wands have double the chance of explosions.
-* You must have at least one free hand to zap a wand.
+* You must have at least one free hand (that is not welded to a cursed item or shield) to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.

 #### Wands of wishing